 In May 2016, the Company entered into a sublease agreement for its primary office and research facility in Cambridge, Massachusetts, or the 2016 Sublease.
 In December 2019, Casebia Therapeutics, Limited Liability Partnership, or Casebia, became a wholly-owned subsidiary of the Company.
 In connection therewith, Casebia assigned its sublease for an office and research facility in Cambridge, Massachusetts, or the 2019 Sublease, to the Company.
 The Company modified its 2016 Sublease and 2019 Sublease such the Company expects to vacate the premises on or about July 2022.
-The right-of-use assets and right-of-use liabilities have been adjusted accordingly.
+The right-of-use assets and right-of-use liabilities were adjusted in the second quarter of 2021 accordingly.